Prevent unprivileged accounts from reading the configuration of the certification authority

 Get-NetFirewallPortFilter | Where-Object {$_.LocalPort -like "445"} | Disable-NetFirewallRule

-If we call out our command again, they will come to nothing.
+If we call out our command again, we will run into nothing.

 CertUtil: -getreg command FAILED: 0x80070035 (WIN32: 53 ERROR_BAD_NETPATH)